|Rules and Regulations

-The 2014 SA Blog Awards will be held online.
-The top 3 blogs in each category will be published online along with winners in each category along with the overall winner.
+The 2016 SA Blog Awards will be held online.
+The top 3 blogs in each category will be published online along with winners in each category and with the overall winner.

 The phased roll out will be as follows.

 - Only bloggers residing in South Africa are eligible to register and enter the SA Blog Awards.

 - Each blogger may enter into two categories.

 - Blogs must suite the category entered.
 It is the entrants sole responsibility to enter the correct suitable category.

 - After the registration closes, the entries will go into a public vote phase.